This is part 3 of a series on talent management in a VUCA world.

 By their nature, VUCA forces are almost certain to perpetually increase, yet those the strategic level can be a buffer for these ever-building pressures, preventing a pervasive and damaging level of influence on the broader employee population.
 By focusing talent management approaches on the elements of VUCA where skill gaps are most likely, organizations can reduce risks and stay a step ahead of these ever-encroaching challenges.

-Evan Sinar, Ph.D. is DDI’s chief scientist and director of DDI’s Center for Analytics and Behavioral Research (CABER).
+Evan Sinar, Ph.D., is the chief scientist and director of DDI’s Center for Analytics and Behavioral Research (CABER).